dfratte/carlo/README.md

 This way, the load balancer can select the server with the lowest carbon intensity i.e. the greenest electricity currently being used to power up those servers.

+**Note:** Servers in different regions are being represented by local sub-processes serving requests on specific ports.
+This design decision contributes towards simplicity when deploying multiple backends, thus allowing for a rapid visualization of traffic load balancing in a local environment.

+For more information about the theory, design, trade-offs and assumptions made for this work, please take a look at the [article](https://medium.com/@drfratte/carlo-carbon-aware-load-balancing-f02982999b75) in which this gets further explained.

 ### How to run it?

+**Disclaimer:** for the context of GSF Hack '22 there are two different versions for this application in different branches
+* **main**: contains the version in which randomly generated carbon intensity values are assigned to different regions
+* **api-integration**: contains the version in which the Carbon Aware API is integrated and consumed by the algorithm

 Open up a terminal and go to the main directory of the application to run: